davidlwillson/sofreeus-mirror/upcoming-events.md

 [WOULD YOU LIKE TO KNOW **MORE?**](https://www.meetup.com/sofreeus/events/270107179/)

+## ONLINE: RHCSA Peer-led Certification Study Group

+RHCSA - Red Hat Certified System Administrator 8 - Prep for Exam

+    Chris Salle
+    5pm - 6:30pm Wednesdays, starting May 6 (running for 6 weeks)
+    ZOOM
+    32 USD or PWYC (the cost of a paperback book is $42.
+We recommend at least paying the cost of the book, please)

+[WOULD YOU LIKE TO KNOW **MORE?**] (https://www.meetup.com/sofreeus/events/270338892/)

 ## ONLINE: High Availability and Source-Routing with HAProxy

 Create a highly-available website and send pesky customers to a maintenance page while allowing QA engineers to get through.